csspacecoast/www/content/resources.md

 <aside class="announcement-banner">
   <a href="/lectures-and-events/learning-to-love-your-enemies/">
     <strong>Upcoming lecture:</strong>
-    <span style="text-decoration: underline">“Learning to Love Your Enemies” by Guilia Nesi Tetreau</span> on Monday, Feb 17, at 6:30 pm, at the First Church of Christ, Scientist, Cocoa.
+    “<u>Learning to Love Your Enemies</u>” by Guilia Nesi Tetreau on Monday, Feb 17, at 6:30 pm, at the First Church of Christ, Scientist, Cocoa.
   </a>
 </aside>